History of Nintendo Switch 2 in Timeline

 Nintendo Switch Version 2 - Grey - International Version

-On April 2, 2025, Nintendo of America president Doug Bowser stated that the US price of the Switch 2 was not based on tariffs but due to the console being a premium product alongside the existing Switch consoles.
-Bowser stated that Switch 2 shipments had already been stockpiling globally for release by this point.
+On April 2, 2025, Nintendo of America president Doug Bowser stated that the US price of the Switch 2 was not based on tariffs imposed by the Trump administration, but rather due to it being a premium console.

 Nintendo Switch Version 2 - Grey - International Version